 Embarking on a trip to sunny Southern California?
 Grab your sunglasses and head to Orange County, where you’ll find endless things to do in Newport Beach.
 Located on the Pacific Coast, the California coastal city is known for its beautiful beaches, thriving markets, and outdoor activities.

 Newport Beach’s roots as a maritime city are still highly present today.
 Many of the area’s boutique shops and artisan cafes feature nautical themes.
 The appeal of Newport Beach is its combination of laid-back West Coast living with exciting outdoor activities.
 In fact, Newport Harbor is the West Coast’s biggest harbor dedicated to recreational and leisure activities.

 From the Lido Marina Village for local shopping and farm-fresh food to the Balboa Fun Zone for classic boardwalk arcade games and the must-see iconic California State beaches, the top tourist attractions in Newport Beach offer something for everyone.

 Trying to figure out what stops to make during your time in Orange County?
-Plan your trip with this guide to the best places and things to do in Newport Beach, CA.
+Plan your trip with this guide to the best places to visit in Newport Beach, CA!

 Newport Beach Pier

 Searching for the perfect starting point for your Southern California holiday?
 Look no further than Newport Beach Pier.
 One of the top points of interest in Newport Beach, this pier sits on the Balboa Peninsula, putting it almost directly in the middle of the Newport Beach shoreline.

 As you approach Newport Pier, you’ll pass through McFadden Square.
 You can often find local musicians strumming their guitars and singing.
 Feel free to dance along to the beachy rhythm or carry on towards the pier.